CarlosSanchez01/dstat_infrastructure/README.md

 A server will allow to control the dstat connected to each of the raspberry pi and plot the results according to the configuration.

 Use Socket in Python?
+Socket communication.

+Raspberry pi as a server that is continuously controlling the dstat and serving information.

 ### Local wifi network